 On April 6, 2021 the Company entered into a short-term financing agreement with an arm's length party.
+The original amount of the note was \$2.20 million, however, an amount of \$1.20 million was repaid as of December 31, 2022.
 The note carries interest at 10% per annum.
 The maturity date of the note is January 22, 2024.
-The purpose of the note is to reduce accounts payable until amounts are received from the Innovation, Science and Economic Development Canada contribution as described in note 13.
+The purpose of the note is to reduce accounts payable until amounts are received from the Innovation, Science and Economic Development Canada contribution as described in Note 13.

-During the period ended December 31, 2021, interest expense in the amount of \$26,904 was incurred in relation to this note.
+During the period ended December 31, 2022, interest expense in the amount of \$25,205 was incurred in relation to this note.

-On December 31, 2021 the balance of short-term debt consists of the principal of this note in the amount of \$1 million and accrued interest on this note in the amount of \$23,500.
+On December 31, 2022 the balance of the promissory note consists of the principal of this note in the amount of \$1 million and accrued interest on this note in the amount of \$77,473.